Efficient strain-induced light emission in lonsdaleite germanium: Introduction

 \section{Introduction}

-Integration of silicon-based active optical devices into the common metal-oxide semiconductor (CMOS) technology is hampered by the indirect band gap of the diamond-structure phase of silicon (Si), germanium (Ge), and SiGe alloys~\cite{Miller2009,Srinivasa2014}.
+Integration of silicon-based active optical devices into the complementary metal-oxide semiconductor (CMOS) technology is hampered by the indirect band gap of the diamond-structure phase of silicon (Si), germanium (Ge), and SiGe alloys~\cite{Miller2009,Srinivasa2014}.
 In fact, none of these semiconductors can emit light efficiently, and therefore they are not suitable for applications that require optoelectronic functionalities.
 Using heterogeneous integration, III–V semiconductors can be implemented as active light sources onto chips~\cite{Miller2009}.
 However, it would be desirable to have light sources available that are chemically compatible with Si, tolerated by the CMOS technology, and capable of emitting light efficiently.
-It is therefore an important technological challenge to achieve low-threshold lasing in group IV semiconductors.
+It is therefore an important technological challenge to achieve low-threshold lasing in group-IV semiconductors.

 Strain and alloying are the most investigated strategies to tailor absorption and emission properties of Si and Ge~\cite{Nam2014,Geiger2015}.
 Another explored way is to search for non-diamond-structure polymorphs with a modified band structure.
-The hexagonal lonsdaleite phase of Si (hex-Si) with space group $P6_3/mmc$ can be stabilized under ambient conditions using different growth techniques~\cite{zhang_etal_1999,fontcubertaimorral_etal_2007,hauge_etal_2015}.
+Indeed, this is a presently very active field of research for both group-IV and III-V semiconductors~\cite{joyce_etal_2011,caroff_bolinsson_johansson_2011,barrigon_etal_2019,galvaotizei_amato_2020}.
+The hexagonal lonsdaleite phase of Si (hex-Si) with space group $P6_3/mmc$ can be stabilized under ambient conditions using different growth techniques~\cite{zhang_etal_1999,fontcubertaimorral_etal_2007,hauge_etal_2015,vincent_etal_2018}.
 Even if the size of the direct gap at $\Gamma$ is reduced to $1.6\eV$ by band folding~\cite{Roedl2015}, the fundamental gap remains indirect with the conduction-band minimum (CBM) at the $M$~point of the hexagonal Brillouin zone (BZ).
 Biaxial tensile strain larger than $4\,\%$ has been predicted to transform hex-Si into a direct semiconductor~\cite{Roedl2015}.